Using Alcohol And Cocaine Together

 The increased euphoria that occurs from using alcohol and cocaine at the same time, compared to using the substances separately, makes it more likely that someone will use more of both substances over a longer period of time.
 The combination is also reported to increase the tendency towards violent thoughts and threats, leading to violent actions.
 Binge drinking and using large amounts of cocaine only furthers the chance of adverse effects occurring.

-Alcohol And Cocaine Treatment
+Alcohol and Cocaine Treatment

 Using alcohol and cocaine separately is dangerous but using them at the same time is even more risky.
 Both substances are extremely addictive, meaning that treatment is oftentimes necessary to overcome the hold they have on those who use them.
 Fortunately, there are treatment options for both alcohol and cocaine.
 Patients can choose from inpatient and outpatient rehabilitation facilities that offer supervised detox, treatment medications, counseling and behavioral therapies, and an aftercare plan to help them maintain sobriety.
 After treatment, patients can join groups like Alcoholics Anonymous and Cocaine Anonymous to find a sense of community and understanding.
-To get started on discovering your treatment options, contact a treatment provider today for free.
+To get started on discovering available treatment options, contact a treatment provider today.